andregunawan/pitch-ball/README.md

 ###### Get creative with the ways to manipulate the player's avatar!
 Player's can use alternate forms of input such as a tone generated from a online tone generator or a musical instrument that has direct input into the user's system.

----

-## Anymore questions?

-Contact us in the M/W Class!